kamgam/UnityEditorGitTool/README.md

 ## Usage

-At build time it will try to fetch the current hash from git and saves it in a text asset (default: "Assets/Resources/GitHash.asset").
+At build time it will try to fetch the current hash from git and save it in a text asset (default: "Assets/Resources/GitHash.asset").

 It can show a warning before the build if there are uncommited changes (enabled by default).
 This can be disabled in the settings.